Kysic/webdavFileTree/README.md

 ## Compatibilty
 ### Browsers
-Tested successfull only on firefox at the moment :
+Tested successfull on firefox and internet explorer 11 :
-- with ie, the tree works, but there is a security issue when trying to open a file with the syntax https://user:pwd@host/path/file
 - with chrome, there is security problem when jsdavclient lib try to set one of the request header.

 ## Webdav server